IThreeM/ICP-3D-Metaverse/resources/integration_guide.md

   - Note that OIM uses Bebb Protocol to connect Virtual Neighbors (Bebb Protocol is an open network, so you could use it too)
   - We could incorporate special transitions or visualizations of each others’ Webpages/Webspaces as part of the compatible Virtual Neighborhood

-## Welcome to the Open Internet Metaverse!
+## Welcome to the ICP 3D Metaverse!